p0pr0ck5/lua-resty-waf/README.md

 ##Persistent Storage

-FreeWAF supports storage of long-term (inter-request) data via the `lua_shared_dict` interface (under the hood this uses Nginx's red-black tree shared memory zone).
+FreeWAF supports storage of long-term (inter-request) data via the `lua_shared_dict` interface.
+Under the hood this uses Nginx's shared memory zone pattern, which uses a red-black tree.
+This means that persistent data storage operations, including search, insertion, and deletion, run in `O(log n)` time, so be wary of performance degredation if the size of the memory zone grows to tens or hundreds of thousands of keys.
 This data will persist over the lifetime of the Nginx master process, meaning that data will survive a server reload, e.g. a HUP, but will not survive a restart.

 Persistent data is set with the `SETVAR` action.
 This requires the associated rule to return a positive match.
 Variable data is defined via the `setvar` rule option: